US stocks slip following the latest discouraging signal on the economy

 The pressure is on companies to report bigger profits after the U.S. stock market surged to record after record from a low point in April.
 The big rally fueled criticism that the broad market had become too expensive.

-For stock prices to look like better bargains, either companies need to produce bigger profits, or interest rates need to fall.
+For stock prices to look like better bargains, companies could produce bigger profits, or interest rates could fall.
 The latter may happen in September, when the Federal Reserve has its next meeting.

 In stock markets abroad, indexes rose across much of Europe and Asia.